-SMART offers generous grants to a broad range of businesses.
+The Smart competition offers generous grants to a broad range of businesses.
 But it can be hard to know whether your company actually qualifies for funding.
-To help make things clearer, here are the key things you need to know about your eligibility for a SMART Grant.
+To help make things clearer, here are the key things you need to know about your eligibility for a Smart Grant.

 These criteria are often misunderstood, so I’m going to explain what each of them mean from a practical perspective.

 First, your project must be novel, innovative and represent a first-of-its-kind product or brand new application of a specific technology.

 This essentially means that your innovation must be significantly different from the current state of the art within your relevant industry or market space.

 Your project must also represent a substantial leap forward in terms of processes, design or application of a specific technology.

 Second, both your project and your company must be commercially viable.